thenintendodude/Delivering-Consequences-Game/GameDesignDocument.md

 The last asset package will be used for a bunny NPC.
 This package specifically contains premade sprites of an animated bunny, which will be placed to randomly move about on the main village map to help make the village appear more alive.

 ## Input
-Left Arrow (or W): Move character left
+Left Arrow (or A): Move character left
-Right Arrow: Move character right
+Right Arrow (or D): Move character right
-Up Arrow: Move character up
+Up Arrow (or W): Move character up
-Down Arrow: Move character down
+Down Arrow (or S): Move character down

 Hold j with Arrow Key: Sprint in corresonding direction